psevestre/openid-fapi/Financial_API_WD_CIBA.md

 1. shall not support CIBA push mode;
 1. shall support CIBA poll mode;
 1. may support CIBA ping mode;
-1. must support signed Backchannel Authentication Endpoint requests as described in [CIBA] 7.1.1.
+1. shall support unsigned and signed Backchannel Authentication Endpoint requests as described in [CIBA] 7.1.1.
 1. shall require user authentication to an appropriate level for the operations the client will be authorized to perform on behalf of the user;
 1. shall, if it supports the acr claim and the client has requested acr, return an 'acr' claim in the resulting ID token;
 1. shall require the Signed Authentication Request to contain `nbf` and `exp` claims that limit the lifetime of the request to no more than 60 minutes;